freyacodes/fred.moe/README.md

     # No further action is required on your part
     - CADDY_EMAIL=
     volumes:
-    # Be default your data will be mounted to ./moedata .
+    # By default your data will be mounted to ./moedata .
 Feel free to change this value, but keep the `:/home/data` part.
     - ./moedata:/home/data
 ```